Quantum Optimization

 5G Networks (Minimum Dominating Set)

-To circumvent this problem, one can choose a subset of nodes to serve as the gateway nodes and connect only those with the cell network.
-Every other node in the area may connect to the broader internet through a direct connection to an in-range gateway node, reducing the cell tower bandwidth to a manageable level.
+However, connecting every single node to the broader network of cell towers could potentially overload them.
+To mitigate this issue, a subset of nodes can be selected to serve as gateway nodes and only these are connected to the cell network.
+All other nodes in the area can then connect to the broader internet through a direct connection to an in-range gateway node, thereby reducing the cell tower bandwidth to a manageable level.